What's Past Is Prologue (The Flash): Casting

 Main cast members Grant Gustin, Candice Patton, Danielle Panabaker, Carlos Valdes, Hartley Sawyer, Danielle Nicolet, Jessica Parker Kennedy, Chris Klein, Tom Cavanagh, and Jesse L. Martin appear in the episode as Barry Allen / Flash, Iris West-Allen, Caitlin Snow / Killer Frost, Cisco Ramon / Vibe, Ralph Dibny / Elongated Man, Cecile Horton, Nora West-Allen / XS, Orlin Dwyer / Cicada, Sherloque Wells and Joe West, respectively.
 Gustin also plays Savitar.
 Cavanagh also plays Harry Wells of Earth-2 and Eobard Thawne / Reverse-Flash.
 Martin appears in the episode only in archived footage due to a back injury he sustained prior to the start of filming of the season.

+When interviewed by Entertainment Weekly after the episode's release, Helbing revealed that early versions of the episode had intended to see Rick Cosnett reprising his first season role as Eddie Thawne, but scheduling conflicts with the episode's tight filming schedule prevented Cosnett from returning.
+Helbing also hinted that, had it not been for potential scheduling conflicts, the crew would have liked to bring Tom Felton and Shantel VanSanten back as Julian Albert / Doctor Alchemy and Patty Spivot respectively, in addition to possibly having a longer scene for Teddy Sears as Zoom.

 LaMonica Garrett as Mar Novu / Monitor and John Wesley Shipp as Barry Allen / Flash from the 1990 television series appear in a pre-credits scene.
 Shipp also briefly appears as Henry Allen.

 Filming

 Filming of the episode began on September 26, 2018, and concluded by early October.
 Gustin thought it was great that they were able to have Cavanagh direct the episode, saying "[Cavanagh] took such good care; he understands the journey... we've found a lot of details that probably wouldn't have been found otherwise."